CodeQL documentation

 Click to see the query in the CodeQL repository

-This code calculates an allocation size by multiplying a user input by a sizeof expression.
-Since the user input has no apparent guard on its magnitude, this multiplication can overflow.
-When an integer multiply overflows in C, the result can wrap around and be much smaller than intended.
-A later attempt to put data into the allocated buffer can then overflow.
+If the allocation size is calculated by multiplying user input by a sizeof expression, the multiplication can overflow.
+When an integer multiplication overflows in C, the result wraps around and can be much smaller than intended.
+A later attempt to write data into the allocated memory can then be out of bounds.

 Recommendation